Space-time extremes of severe US thunderstorm environments: Preliminaries

 Any simple max-stable field can be represented as \citep[][]{haan1984spectral}

 where the $(R_i)_{i \geq 1}$ are the points of a Poisson point process on $(0, \infty)$ with intensity function $r^{-2} \mathrm{d}r$ and the $(U_i)_{i \geq 1}$ are independent replicates of a non-negative random field $\{U(\bm{s}), \bm{s} \in \mathcal{X}\}$ such that $\text{E}\{U(\bm{s})\}=1$ for any $\bm{s} \in \mathcal{X}$.
 Any field defined by~\eqref{eq2} is simple max-stable, moreover, and this allows parametric max-stable fields to be constructed, such as the \citet{Smith}, \citet{Schlather2002}, Brown--Resnick \citep{brown1977extreme,kabluchko2009stationary}, and extremal-$t$ \citep{opitz13} models.
-The last two are flexible and have been found to capture extremes well, and in Section~\ref{Sec_CaseStudy} we use the Brown--Resnick model.
+The last two are flexible and have been found to capture extremes well.
+In Section~\ref{Sec_CaseStudy} we use the Brown--Resnick model.

-Write $W(\bm{s}) = \exp \left[ \varepsilon(\bm{s}) - \mathrm{Var}\{\varepsilon(\bm{s})\}/2 \right]$, $\bm{s} \in \mathcal{X}$, where $\mathrm{Var}$ denotes variance, and $\{ \varepsilon(\bm{s}) : \bm{s} \in \mathcal{X} \}$ is a centred Gaussian random field with stationary increments and semivariogram $\gamma$.
-Using $U=W$ in~\eqref{eq2} leads to the Brown--Resnick random field associated with the semivariogram $\gamma$.
-A frequently-used isotropic semivariogram is $ \gamma(\bm{s}) = \left( \| \bm{s} \|/\rho \right)^{\alpha}$, $\bm{s} \in \mathcal{X}$, where $\rho > 0$ and $\alpha \in (0, 2]$ are the range and smoothness parameters, respectively, and $\|\cdot\|$ is the Euclidean distance.
-An unbounded semivariogram such as this yields a field that is mixing \citep[by Theorem 3.1 in][]{kabluchko2010ergodic}, which is appropriate if the extreme events are spatially localized.
-As pointwise maxima typically arise from several individual events, the spatial scale of dependence in the field of such maxima reflects the spatial extent of the individual extreme events \citep[e.g.,][]{Dombry2018}.
-Thus the range parameter can be interpreted in terms of the characteristic size of individual extreme events, whereas the smoothness parameter controls the regularity of the field's sample paths.
+Let $\{ \varepsilon(\bm{s}) : \bm{s} \in \mathcal{X} \}$ be a {centred} Gaussian random field with stationary increments and semivariogram $\gamma$.
+Using $U(\bm{s}) = \exp \left[ \varepsilon(\bm{s}) - \mathrm{Var}\{\varepsilon(\bm{s})\}/2 \right]$ in~\eqref{eq2}, where $\mathrm{Var}$ denotes variance, leads to the Brown--Resnick random field associated with $\gamma$.
+A popular isotropic semivariogram is $ \gamma(\bm{s}) = \left( \| \bm{s} \|/\rho \right)^{\alpha}$, $\bm{s} \in \mathcal{X}$, where $\rho > 0$ and $\alpha \in (0, 2]$ are the range and smoothness parameters, respectively, and $\|\cdot\|$ is the Euclidean distance.
+Theorem~3.1 of \citet{kabluchko2010ergodic} implies that an unbounded semivariogram such as this yields a field that is mixing, which is appropriate if the extreme events are spatially localized.
+As pointwise maxima typically arise from several individual events, the spatial scale of dependence reflects the extent of the individual extreme events \citep[e.g.,][]{Dombry2018}.
+Thus the range parameter influences the characteristic size of individual extreme events, whereas the smoothness parameter controls the regularity of the field's sample paths.
 We will account for possible geometric anisotropy by using the semivariogram

 where